-Well, I can understand if you are new and want to play around or want a test drive.
+Well, I can understand if you are new and want to play around, learn or want a test drive.
 Or maybe just bored with Windows and MAC.
-Following tools will help you launch Linux based OS within browser.

-Webminal is GNU/Linux terminal and best place to practice the Linux commands and interact with other users.
-In order to access the Webminal terminal, you need to register a free account with them.
+Webminal is GNU/Linux terminal and the best place to practice the Linux commands and interact with other users.
+To access the Webminal terminal, you need to register a free account with them.

-Webminal has helped students from more than 125 countries that has practiced more than 1.5 million commands.
+Webminal has helped students from more than 125 countries that have practiced more than 1.5 million commands.

 DistroTest allows you to test any operating system directly without installing any application or software.
 Use every function you want from the system to test installed programs, install and uninstall software, and format or delete the system files or hard disks with ease.

 You are free to choose from various operations from the alphabet and the numbers you can see.
 Start running Linux from the Web Browser to test it.
 Not to mention, DistroTest hosts more than 350 operating systems.

 CoCalc offers real-time, collaborative, and fully synchronized Linux Terminal in the browser.
 It will help you in maintaining software without installing it.
 You can leverage the benefit of using the same terminal so multiple users can open it.
 Additionally, it allows you to edit the shell script files and run them effortlessly.